 Haemophilus influenzae type b (Hib) vaccine helps protect you against Haemophilus influenzae.
 Hib causes meningitis, blood poisoning, airway obstruction, pneumonia, and infections of the bones, joints and skin.

 There are two different types of vaccines containing Hib currently available as part of the National Immunisation Program.
 The below information details a list of diseases you are protected against for each vaccine:

 - Infanrix hexa® - diphtheria, tetanus, whooping cough, Haemophilus influenzae type b, hepatitis B and polio

 Hib containing vaccines are available free through the National Immunisation Program, for the following groups:

-- 6 weeks of age, 4 months and 6 months of age - Infanrix hexa® vaccine
+- Infants at 6 weeks, 4 months and 6 months of age - Infanrix hexa® vaccine

 The Hib vaccine may also be recommended for other groups, for example if you are at a high risk of catching the infection.
 Speak to your doctor or immunisation provider if you think you are in a high risk category.